-2009-10: A successful 59 game tour of the BCHL greeted the small center, tallying 26 goals and 54 assists with the Alberni Valley Bulldogs.
+2009-10: Mark MacMillan had a successful 59 game tour of the BCHL greeted the small center, tallying 26 goals and 54 assists with the Alberni Valley Bulldogs.

 2010-11: MacMillan concluded his junior career playing for the Penticton Vees (BCHL).
 He was limited to 40 games, missing time with a broken wrist, and scored 21 goals with 36 assists and amassed 43 PMs.
 In three playoff games, he had 5 assists with 6 PMs.
 MacMillan represented Canada West in the World Junior A U-19 Challenge and scored 2 goals with 2 PMs in five games.